Pylons/pylonsrtd/community/testing.rst

 * They reward the developer through predictable feedback (e.g., the growing list of dots for passed tests).
 * They run quickly, and thus encourage the developer to run them frequently.
-* Expected failures confirm missing / incomplete implementations.
+* Expected failures confirm missing or incomplete implementations.
 * Unexpected failures are easy to diagnose and repair.
 * When used as regression tests, failures help pinpoint the exact source of the regression (a changed contract, for instance, or an underspecified